Museum of The Bible

 - General ContractorClark Construction

-Of particular note on this project, handmade clay bricks made in Denmark were added to the existing exterior brick for design.
+Of particular note on this project, a new replacement section of original handmade long shaped Kolumba clay bricks with multiple profiles made in Denmark were added to the existing exterior brick for design.